Swizec/react-d3-workshop/src/pages/2-your-first-component.md

 - there's state
 - lifecycle hooks work

 But writing all of that gets tedious, if all you want is to render a few elements.
-So you can use functional stateless components instead 👇
+You can use functional stateless components instead 👇

 ```jsx
 const Title = ({ title }) => <h1>{title}</h1>;